-AuMHC is committed to the values of diversity, equity, and inclusion and strives to ensure they are interwoven in the fabric of the organization.
-AuMHC supports and nourishes an inclusive and welcoming environment for employees from diverse backgrounds, and welcomes diverse and unique viewpoints of employees.
+AMHR is committed to the values of diversity, equity, and inclusion and strives to ensure they are interwoven in the fabric of the organization.
+AMHR supports and nourishes an inclusive and welcoming environment for employees from diverse backgrounds, and welcomes diverse and unique viewpoints of employees.
 The agency aims to champion and promote staff engagement, peer networking, and leadership development.
 Under the umbrella of the Director of DEI, these are some of the ongoing efforts within the Center:

-- Employee-membered Equity and Inclusion Council - LGBTQ+ Employee Resource Group - Helping Your People Excel (HYPE) Employee Resource Group - Black Indigenous People of Color Employee Resource Group - Anti-Racism Summit (new in 2021!) - Workshops focused on creating safe spaces for LGBTQ+ peoples (new in 2021!) - Ongoing efforts for peer networking spaces for all employees
+- Employee-membered Equity and Inclusion Council - o LGBTQ+ Employee Resource Group - o Helping Your People Excel (HYPE) Employee Resource Group - o Black Indigenous People of Color Employee Resource Group - o Anti-Racism Summit - Workshops focused on creating safe spaces for LGBTQ+ peoples - Ongoing efforts for peer networking spaces for all employees - Racial Caucusing with other local internship programs in Colorado

-AuMHC's commitment to serving the community and working collaboratively with community partners on DEI and social justice efforts occurs in a variety of ways.
+AMHR's commitment to serving the community and working collaboratively with community partners on DEI and social justice efforts occurs in a variety of ways.
 When appropriate, these partnerships leverage sharing of evidence-based practices to further culturally responsive work and engagement within the Aurora community.
-A few examples of the collaborations: Crisis programs work with first responders and law enforcement; child programs work closely with department of human services; partnering with a community agency to provide a LGBTQ+ youth support group in Aurora; the APDC and CRWC providing culturally appropriate care; and collaborations with community partners to address social determinants of health and health disparities.
+A few examples of the collaborations: Crisis programs work with first responders and law enforcement; child programs work closely with department of human services; partnering with a community agency to provide a LGBTQ+ youth support group in Aurora; the Refugee Center of Excellence providing culturally appropriate care; and collaborations with community partners to address social determinants of health and health disparities.

 Non-Discrimination Policy.
-Aurora Mental Health Center and its subsidiaries comply with applicable federal and state civil rights laws.
-Aurora Mental Health is an equal opportunity employer and an Affirmative Action employer and supports cultural diversity and inclusiveness.
-The Center does not discriminate against qualified applicants or employees because of race, color, religion (creed), national origin (ancestry), gender, sexual orientation, political affiliation, age, size, marital status, veteran status, mental or physical disability, or any other status protected by state or local law.
+Aurora Mental Health and Recovery and its subsidiaries comply with applicable federal and state civil rights laws.
+AMHR is an equal opportunity employer and an Affirmative Action employer and supports cultural diversity and inclusiveness.
+AMHR does not discriminate against qualified applicants or employees because of race, color, religion (creed), national origin (ancestry), gender, sexual orientation, political affiliation, age, size, marital status, veteran status, mental or physical disability, or any other status protected by state or local law.
 We are committed to maintaining an environment that respects the dignity of each individual in our community.
 We do not tolerate discrimination in any form or context including harassment or exclusion.